Dalkone/Magento2/README.md

 - Sync shipments Track & Trace information from Wics to Magento 2
 - Additional; When the Paazl Module is installed the configuration will be used in this module.
 Also the chosen shipment/pickup method will be send to Wics.

+How to install:
+Simply copy the Wics directory into your magento installation at "app/code"

 To use automatic import/export of Stock, Order and Shipment information, a proper configured cron job is required.

 More information about setting up a cron job for Magento 2 can be found here: